nodecosmos/nodecosmos_server/charybdis/README.md

 - we don't do string interpolation at runtime as it's static string
 - easy of use.

-### Some of the important limitations:
+### Limitations:
 - Fields that can be null have to be defined within `Option` or it will raise an error when parsing queries
-- Batch operations are not supported yet meaning that currently we can only do `insert`, `update`, and `delete` operations on single row at a time.
+- Batch operations are not supported yet by the driver meaning that currently we can only do `insert`, `update`, and `delete` operations on single row at a time.

 ### Future plans: